Turkey: Erdogan influence bars mayors-elect from office | DW | 01.06.2019

 More than two months after the disputed vote, people here are still appalled by the election board's decision.
 "It is simply unjust," said an older woman.

-HDP candidates won elections in a total of five municipalities in southeastern Turkey, but AKP politicians became mayors following the electoral authority's order.
+HDP candidates won elections in five municipalities in southeastern Turkey, but AKP politicians became mayors following the electoral authority's order.

 Kacmaz protested the decision a few weeks ago in front of the town hall, but it only took a few minutes for the police to hustle her away.
 An acquaintance captured the incident with a mobile phone.

 "The Supreme Electoral Board should be a totally independent institution, but it's not," said Kacmaz.
-"It's under the AKP's control and has, for that reason, denied us of our mandate."
-She added that the election authority initially allowed them to run as candidates, only to later rule against them.
+"It's under the AKP's control and has, for that reason, denied us our mandate."
+She added that the election authority allowed them to run as candidates, only to rule against them later.

-The opposition sees this as a deliberate attempt to keep them out of power, with HDP spokesperson Saruhan Oluc calling it a "deliberate political conspiracy" on the part of the ruling coalition.
+The opposition sees this as a deliberate attempt to keep them out of power, with HDP spokesman Saruhan Oluc calling it a "deliberate political conspiracy" on the part of the ruling coalition.

 Warnings, terrorism allegations